Mrbigdog99/Firefox-compact/README.md

 Known bugs:

 When you press alt the min, max, close buttons don't look right.
 I don't know how to fix this.

+Moving the page zoom buttons onto the toolbar, etc. is not sized correctly.